scoverage/sbt-coveralls/README.md

 scalacOptions += Seq("-encoding", "UTF-8")
 ```

-Once the plugin has slurped your source code into memory using the specified encoding, it will be converted into UTF-8 to be sent to the coveralls API.
-This is because the coveralls API uses a JSON request body and RFC 4627 mandates that [JSON must be UTF encoded](http://tools.ietf.org/html/rfc4627#section-3).

 ## Using Travis-Pro

 It is important to set the correct `service_name` when using Travis-Pro.
 The default is to use `travis-ci`.
 To override this value, add the following to your `build.sbt`